 - DC Electricity including how circuits work and sensing devices

 - Waves which underpins both classical and modern Physics · Particle Nature of Light looking at the revolution Physics which has led to relativity and quantum mechanics

 During the second year, we build in these concepts and apply them to:

 Physics students develop skills in problem solving, data handling which open up a wide range of well paid careers including engineering, nuclear physics, material science and medical physics.
 There is a national shortage of engineers and has been for a number of years.
 There are national shortages for most careers for which A Level Physics is a requirement.

 If you don’t already have a career in mind and enjoy problem solving and working with graphs and data and you enjoy practical work and have a good level of mathematical skills, then consider

 Physics.
 All this and the secrets of the universe

-The Academy’s general entry criteria of a minimum of five 4s at GCSE applies, including English Language and Maths.
-A minimum of 5 in Physics GCSE (or two grade 5s if you have done double award science at GCSE), is needed to study Physics at A Level.
-Grade 5 in Maths is also desirable
+The Academy’s general entry criteria of a minimum of five 4s at GCSE applies, including English Language.
+A minimum of 5 in Physics GCSE (or two grade 5s if you have done double award science at GCSE) and a grade 5 in Maths, is needed to study Physics at A Level.

 Apply for This Course